ItsReZNuM/PriceTGBot/README.md

    - `/stats`: Same as "قیمت‌های مهم".
    - `/help`: Display available commands.
    - `/alive`: Check if the bot is running.
+4. Log Manager:
+   - Manage logs and save them into another file for better log and error management
+5. Ignore Offline Messages:
+   - If a user send message to bot when it is offline , it'll ignore it for better experience
 ## Dependencies 🛠

 The project dependencies are listed in `requirements.txt`.
 Install them using: